xopxe/lua-persistor/README.md

 * Depends on luafilesystem
 * Keys can only be strings valid as filenames
-* Can store/retrieve tables, strings, numbers and booleans.
+* Can store/retrieve tables (no loops!), strings, numbers and booleans.
 * Contains a recursive directory purger, handle with care.

 How?